project-march/ProjectMarch/doc/getting_started/setup_your_workspace.rst

 Building the bridge
 ^^^^^^^^^^^^^^^^^^^

+Building the bridge usually only needs to be done once.
+Rebuilding the bridge is only necessary when new messages are added in both ROS1 and ROS2 which need to be bridged.
 To build to bridge, you have to source *all* your ROS files, and then use colcon to build the 'ros1_bridge' package: